 Most elements are colored in dark gold, reflecting the prestige of the cigarette manufacturer.
 Only the interior of the oval is red, as the white letters stand out best against such a background.
 It displays the short name of Philip Morris’s U.S. division: “PM USA.”

-The crest represents Marlboro’s rich heritage and is at the logo’s center.
+The crest, at the center of the logo, represents Marlboro’s rich heritage.
 The brand name is positioned at the bottom.
-Its unique font is easily recognizable, contrasting wide and long vertical lines with short, thin horizontal strokes.
+Its unique font is easily recognizable, with wide, long vertical lines contrasted by short, thin horizontal strokes.
 The visual imbalance of the lettering highlights the distinctive charm of the cigarette manufacturer, which aims to appear luxurious even though its products are in the mass-market category.

 1961 – 1963